fred144/fred144.github.io/menu/research.md

 </video>
 </p>

 One of my ongoing projects is to study structural formation in the early universe-- particularly, proto-globular clusters-- by running radiation hydrodynamics simulations on high-performance computing clusters.
-The video above depicts Population II star formation in a dwarf galaxy for differtn assumed gas-to-star conversion efficiencies.
+The video above depicts Population II star formation in a dwarf galaxy for different assumed gas-to-star conversion efficiencies.

 ----
 ### Astroparticle Physics